ht-w/blog/README.md

 - ORM framework: MyBatisPlus
 - Database: MySQL
 - Java version: JDK1.8
-- Others: Elasticsearch, Logstash, Redis
+- Others: Elasticsearch, Logstash, Redis, Nginx

 Due to my lack of front end skills the blog page is not responsive on mobile device.
 I will figure it out and fix it in the future.